detekt/detekt/README.md

 ### <a name="rulesets">RuleSets</a>

-Currently there are seven rule sets which are used per default when running the cli.
+Currently there are six rule sets which are used per default when running the cli.

 - complexity    - has rules to detect _LongMethod, LongParameterList, LargeClass, ComplexMethod ..._ smells
-- code-smell    - other rules which can be classified as code smells but do not fit into the complexity category
 - style         - detects wildcard imports and naming violations
 - comments      - has rules to detect missing KDoc over public members and unnecessary KDoc over private members
 - exceptions    - too general exceptions are used in throw and catch statements like RuntimeException, Error or Throwable